mrzzy/notes/src/software_dev/nand2tetris/nand2tetris_1.md

 - ie using OS like Windows does not require the user to understand how it works.
 - reduces mental load: saves us from having to worrying about everything all at once.

-> The Nand2Tetris course applys abstraction:
+> The Nand2Tetris course applies abstraction:
 > - every week targets only a single level of abstraction.
 > - take the lower level as given &amp; implement the target level.
 > - test that the target level works, we can forget about the target level once it work.